oracle-livelabs/oci/oci-apm-springboot/05-configure-apm-agent/configure-apm-agent.md

     ![Oracle Cloud console, Cloud Shell ](images/4-6-2-cloudshell.png " ")

-5. Wait for a few minutes, then run the following command to check the status of the pods.
+6. Run the following command to check the status of the pods.
 Make sure they are in the Running state and Ready.
+If the status is pending, re-run the command.
+If they do not come back after a few minutes, review the file to ensure the editing was done correctly.

     ```bash
     <copy>